nhsbsa/immigration-hs/docs/documentation/using-notify.md

 To get a key:
 - sign into GOV.UK Notify
-- go to the ‘API integration' page
+- go to the 'API integration' page
-- click ‘API keys'
+- click 'API keys'
-- click the ‘Create an API' button
+- click the 'Create an API' button
-- choose the ‘Team and guest list' option
+- choose the 'Team and guest list' option
 - copy the key to your clipboard

 ### Saving your key on your computer